-The curious thing about words on whiskey labels is that so few of the terms mean what they seem to say, and of course American whiskey is no exception.
+The curious thing about the words chosen by brands to be displayed prominently on whiskey labels is that so few of the terms mean what most of us would imagine they seem to say, and of course American whiskey label is no exception.

-So just for example a ‘bourbon’ doesn’t have to come from Bourbon County, half a rye whiskey doesn’t have to be rye, and a Blended American Whiskey is completely different to Blended Scotch.
+So just for example a ‘bourbon’ doesn’t have to come from Bourbon County, half of the contents of a rye whiskey doesn’t have to be rye, and a Blended American Whiskey has nothing in common with a Blended Scotch Whisky.

 Understanding an American whiskey label is the key to making the best decisions when bidding on American whiskey, and like all secret codes there is a key to deciphering them.